foreverphoenix/the-phoenix-flavour/content/lotf/Introduction/_index.md

 - To properly set up Skyrim SE for LOTF, [follow these instructions](/wj/wj-sse/game-setup/).
 - To install LOTF through Wabbajack, [follow these instructions](/wj/wj-sse/list-installation/).

+Legends of the Frost uses the **Stock Game Folder** system.
+There are no Game Folder Files to move manually.

 ### MCM Instructions